ChASE-library/ChASE/README.md

 ## Versions of the library

+T
-The library comes in two main versions:
+Currently, the library comes in one main versions:

 1. **ChASE-MPI**